 Membership of the Association is available to interested organisations and individuals.
 Use our membership application form to join.
 ARAA’s organisational members include leading robot suppliers, users and consultants.

 The association runs an annual conference Australasian Conference on Robotics and Automation (ACRA).
-The next conference will be held at the University of Melbourne between 2-4 December 2014.
+The next conference will be held at the Australian National University in early December 2015.

 Membership and Mailing list